-Personally, we prefer the “boondocking” lifestyle and it has significantly reduced our costs.
-We’ve gotten fairly good at finding locations to camp for free.
+Personally, I prefer the “boondocking” lifestyle and it significantly reduced my costs while traveling.
+I’ve gotten fairly good at finding locations to camp for free.

 Yes, you heard me right – there are free campsites in the United States and Canada!
 So, how do you find free camping in some of the most beautiful locations around North America?
 Let’s get into it!

 Is There a Catch?
 What Exactly is “Free Camping”?

 Free campsite locations throughout the US and Canada are places where you can legally camp without having to pay a fee.
 Common terms used throughout the community include dispersed camping, boondocking, dry camping, backcountry camping, stealth camping, and wild camping.
 I’ll dive a little more into the meaning of those below: